g3zil/docs/Event_Spectrograms/Eclipse_29_March_2025.md

 **Conclusion**

 The 29 March 2025 partial eclipse over the Atlantic Ocean provided a nice peturbation to the Doppler shift on paths from CHU and WWVH to the UK.
-While the spectrograms
+While the spectrograms illustrate the Doppler response of the ionosphere through change in Doppler shift the existence of three- and four-hop propagation modes on the CHU 7.85 MHz record and the gap in the CHU 14.67 MHz record leaves the 15 MHz WWVH record as the most complete.
+The time of maximum negative Doppler on the 15 MHz path was within a minute of the time of maximum rate of change of combined bscuration at the ray-trace inferred locations of the third and fourth reflections.
+Notable was the difference in slope Doppler shift : Obscuration before and after the maximum rate of change of obscuration during the darkening phase of the eclipse.